tnakamura/Kuery/README.md

 Simillar methods exist for `UpdateAsync` and `DeleteAsync`.

 Querying for data is most straightforwardly done using the `Table` method.
-This will return an `AsyncTableQuery` instance back, whererupon you can add predicates for constraining via WHERE clauses and/or adding ORDER BY.
+This will return an `TableQuery` instance back, whererupon you can add predicates for constraining via WHERE clauses and/or adding ORDER BY.
 The database is not physically touched until one of the special retrieval methods - `ToListAsync`, `FirstAsync`, or `FirstOrDefaultAsync` - is called.